Hi! My name is Tanja and first of all I want to say thank you for passing by on my blog Wildlife Travel.

 Where does my enthusiasm for wildlife come from?

 Well, this question is not possible for me to answer in one sentence.
 And I actually do not really know an exact starting point.
 I remember, as a child I loved to collect snails, worms or spiders.
 I put them into boxes and created my own zoo (but I was not that cruel – I left them free again afterwards).
-I wasn’t afraid of them and I loved to observe them.
+I was interested in them and I loved to observe them.
 I was curious.

 In my childhood I was not aware of all those other animals in other countries on other continents.
 I grew up in a very small village on a farm in a region called Allgäu in South Germany.
 As my parents were farmers, we did not travel at all.
 However, as a child I was not sad about this.
 I was surrounded by amazingly beautiful landscapes.
 The Allgäu was (and of course still is!) a wonderful, peaceful and idyllic place to live.
 Many people spend their holidays in the Allgäu.